 Entrepreneurial Centers Initiative

-As part of an innovative step which, in particular, aims to impart essential skills for the integration of youth in tomorrow’s world of industry, Amal emphasizes the topic of Innovative Thinking Skills and operates Entrepreneurial Centers in the periphery, in order to train business and social leaders and thereby also contribute to Israel’s socioeconomic growth.
-The first innovation center was established at the Safed Multidisciplinary School and is operating, with great success, for the second year.
-The center focuses on developing innovation, original thinking and creativity skills, and enables students to specialize in media and communications, high tech and computers, health and medicine.
+As part of an innovative step which, in particular, aims to impart essential skills for the integration of youth in tomorrow’s world of industry, Amal emphasizes the topic of Innovative Thinking Skills and operates Entrepreneurial Centers, in order to train business and social leaders and thereby also contribute to Israel’s socioeconomic growth.
+The first innovation center was established at the Safed Multidisciplinary School and is operating, with great success, for 6 year.
+The center focuses on developing innovation, original thinking and creativity skills, and enables students to specialize in media and communications, high tech and computers, health and medicine, and recently – drowns and A.I.
 The aim is to help the students realize their abilities, to develop innovative thinking and to provide them with a personal example of leveraging ideas, by the country’s top high tech professionals.
-Following the success of the venture in Safed an additional innovation center began to operate in Hadera, which focuses on application development and biomed.
+Following the success of the venture in Safed 7 additional innovation center began to operate which focuses on Cyber, I.O.T (internet of things) A.I. (artificial intelligence), New media, Design, Biomed App.
+Developing.
+In Hadera, the center focuses on application development and biomed.
 The Hadera center is the first in Israel to teach application development together with Apple and idigital, and biomed in collaboration with Hillel Yaffe Hospital and the biomedicine faculty of the Technion.
-The establishment of two additional centers in the coming school year is being considered.
-Innovation training is provided to students in cooperation with Unistream.
+Through its innovative Entrepreneurship Centers, the Amal Network is providing its students with the tools for a better future.
+The entrepreneurship program gives students the tools for future success and the ability to solve real questions and problems, that are taken from “the real world” – enabling them to integrate into a world of global employment.

 Learning and teaching via iPads